0x29aNull/DarkVoid/DV-Episode1.md

 going to do just that: Weaponize Void Linux.

-The Void Linux repositories have some tools, but not everything a modern cyber criminal would need.
+The Void Linux repositories have some tools, but not everything a modern cyber security user would need.
 The main being Metasploit.
 This guide will walk you through installing and configuring Void Linux as a specialized pentest operating system.